quixoticmonk/thoughts/PITCHME.md

 - My version of Truth, Your version of Truth
 - Where is my ECI ?
 - We love a sequence to things..
+'''
   Given I am here
   When I do this
   Then I should see this
+'''
 ---
 ### Approach we took

 - Take one piece of functionality and create an automation script
 - Make it work and do what you need to do - report, screenshots and all the boring stuff.
 - Take another story, Add another script ( 2 scripts now..Yaay)
-- REFACTOR !!!
+- **REFACTOR !!!**
-  -- Reduce execution time
+  - Reduce execution time
-  -- Run on a GRID , don't kill your VDI
+  - Run on a GRID , don't kill your VDI
-  -- Run as many tests as possible
+  - Run as many tests as possible
-  -- Identify what cannot be automated
+  - Identify what cannot be automated
 ---
 ### What Helped